cheeseandcereal/adamcrowder.net/content/posts/node-express-api-and-aws-alb-502/index.md

 const server = app.listen(80); // Save the output of 'listen' to a variable, which is a Node http.Server

-server.keepAliveTimeout = 65000; // Ensure all inactive connections are terminated by the ALB, by setting this a few seconds higher than the ALB idle timeout
+server.keepAliveTimeout = 65000; // Ensure all inactive connections are terminated by the ALB, by setting this a few seconds higher than the ALB idle timeout server.headersTimeout = 66000; // Ensure the headersTimeout is set higher than the keepAliveTimeout due to this nodejs regression bug: https://github.com/nodejs/node/issues/27363
 ```

 Once that is set, the http server running on the Node server will no longer be the one prompting connections to close (and doing so ungracefully), and thus the problem is solved!